Skip to content

 Finalize your estate plan.
 Work with your attorney for a complete review.
 Ensure your will, trust, power of attorney, and healthcare directive are all current, properly executed, and aligned with each other.

 Organize everything.
-Create a comprehensive emergency binder or digital equivalent that includes all your legal documents (copies), financial account information, insurance policies, debts, digital accounts, and personal wishes.
+Create a comprehensive emergency binder or digital equivalent that includes all your legal documents, financial account information, insurance policies, debts, digital accounts, and personal wishes.
 Your family should be able to find everything they need in one place.

 Have the big family conversation.
 If you haven't already, gather your family and walk through the broad outlines of your plan.
-You don't need to share every financial detail, but your family should understand your wishes, know where documents are, and understand their roles (executor, trustee, healthcare agent).
+Your family should understand your wishes, know where documents are, and understand their roles.

 Prepare your executor.
 Your executor needs more than a title — they need preparation.
 Walk them through your documents, introduce them to your attorney and financial advisor, and make sure they understand the scope of the job.